-The Department of Mechanical Engineering offers three certificate programs in Human-Computer Interaction, Manufacturing Engineering and Medical Devices and Systems.
+The Department of Mechanical Engineering offers three certificate programs in Human-Computer Interaction, Manufacturing Engineering and Human Factors in Medical Devices and Systems.
 All certificate programs are open to students with a bachelor's degree and require the completion of four courses.

 Human-Computer Interaction Certificate Program